Billy McEntee

 St. Lydia’s, Jan 2024 and Sep–Oct 2024 (produced by Egg & Spoon Theatre Collective)

 A sold-out, extended, site-specific dark comedy, The Voices in Your Head is about a support group for people who share a bizarre bond.
+The play was nominated for the 2025 Drama Desk Award for Unique Theatrical Experience.

 “A bracing reminder of how exhilarating a show can be when it connects one person — onstage, in the audience — with the world.”